alberto-lazari/masters-thesis/chapters/background.typ

 it is a crucial structural component.
 Its role is especially relevant in app-level virtualization and in the implementation of Android's permission model.

-=== Native Libraries and Hardware Abstraction Layer (HAL) Many components are implemented at a lower level using native C and C++ code and require native libraries providing basic system interaction, such as Libc, WebKit, and Media Framework.
+=== Native Libraries and HAL
+Many components are implemented at a lower level using native C and C++ code and require native libraries providing basic system interaction, such as Libc, WebKit, and Media Framework.
-The HAL is one of these components and defines standard interfaces for hardware components, allowing Android to interact with device hardware without requiring device-specific code at higher levels.
+The hardware abstraction layer (HAL) is one of these components and defines standard interfaces for hardware components, allowing Android to interact with device hardware without requiring device-specific code at higher levels.

-=== Android Runtime (ART)
+=== Android Runtime
 Starting from Android 5,
-ART is the execution environment for Android apps, each running its own instance of the runtime within its process.
+Android runtime (ART) is the execution environment for Android apps, each running its own instance of the runtime within its process.
 It compiles and executes the app's code in the Dalvik Executable format, a reduced bytecode format designed for minimal memory footprint on Android devices.